Khaghshenas/qa-bert-squad/README.md

 - Starts a Flask API for question-answering.
 - POST requests with JSON { "context": "...", "question": "..." } return predicted answers.
 ---
-## Evaluation

-EM and F1 scores on the subset (40k training / 4000 validation examples):
-- EM ~63.20%
-- F1 ~74.38%

-> Note: Full training on GPU is expected to achieve higher scores.
----
 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.